muka181/se-assignment-2-introduction-to-software-engineering-muka181/README.md

                      Agile development model     | Waterfall development model
     -----------------------------------------------------------------------------------------------
-    factor           Linear and sequential       | Iterative and incremental.
+    Approach         Linear and sequential       | Iterative and incremental.

     Flexibility      changes are difficult and   | changes can be made at any time based on feedback. costly once the project is